miniat-amos/ptrobots/README.md

 DOS emulator and my students encouraged to explore its code, rewritten in a language they're confident using.

+As a final note, I know AT-Robots is short for "Advanced T-Robots", but I've never seen a definitive reference for what the 'T' stands for, if anything.
+In my mind, I've always liked the notion it was really "Advanced Technical Robots" (because it's just too corny), so that's why this project is named what it is.

 Goodness gracious... have some fun!!! :nerd_face:

 -- luv, Amos